google/mesop/docs/guides/components.md

 # Components

-Please read [Getting Started](../getting_started.md) before this as it explains the basics of components.
+Please read [Quickstart](../getting_started/quickstart.md) before this as it explains the basics of components.
 This page provides an in-depth explanation of the different types of components in Mesop.

 ## Kinds of components